Copywriting & Journalism (and pictures of typewriters)

 I'm in the process of building an online portfolio of all of this (and more) here

 Away from fluffy and not-so-fluffy journalism, I've written all manner of things.
-Such things include speeches for politicians (speeches that, according to the client, "Led to winning the election"), manifestos for political parties, SEO copy on voting behaviour, and reports for the Foreign & Commonwealth Office and various US Government departments on hard-to-reach populations throughout the world.
+Such things include speeches for politicians, manifestos for political parties, SEO copy on voting behaviour, and reports for the Foreign & Commonwealth Office and various US Government departments on hard-to-reach populations throughout the world.
 In the spring of 2015, I contributed material to and wrote presentations for an eight-week course at one of the NATO Centres of Excellence.

 I've also written content for websites, various marketing materials, ghostwritten forewords for architectural coffee-table books, researched and helped to write treatments for television documentaries and taught members of the Singaporean Ministry of Defence about the art of interviewing.